 The constituencies of the civil engineering program include:

-Program educational objectives are broad statements that describe the expected accomplishments of graduates within a few years after graduation.
-The objectives of the Civil Engineering program are that graduates will:
+Program educational objectives (PEOs) are broad statements that describe the expected accomplishments of graduates within a few years after graduation.
+The overall objective of the civil engineering program is that graduates will apply broad technical skills to develop solutions that protect the health, safety, and quality of life of the public.
+Specific PEOs are that graduates will:

 Formal assessment activities were initiated in 1999 with the first exit survey of civil engineering seniors.
 End-of-semester surveys and the senior exit survey are a component of the department's self-assessment.
 Since 2002, assessment efforts have been expanded to include examination of student work to determine if student outcomes are being achieved.
 The effort also includes a comprehensive examination of student experiences in co-ops and performance data from the Fundamentals of Engineering exam.
 In 2012, a new process was adopted for assessment of student work using performance indicators and grading rubrics.